+Remark 8.1.
 The same idea can be adapted to find the rational solutions of a linear Mahler equation.
-We further comment on this in §7.6.
-The latter, as well as §7.5 on the rank of relations module, are only incidental to the flow of the text.
+We further comment on this in \$9.2.
+The latter, as well as \$8.7 on the rank of syzygy modules, are only incidental to the flow of the text.

-Remark 7.1.
-The problem of determining those a making u rational simplifies a lot when t=1, as it indeed reduces to the question whether Mz_1/z_1 is rational.
-Using Hermite-Padé approximation together with the bounds derived in §5 give an efficient and simple procedure in that context.
+Remark 8.2.
+The problem of determining those a in (8.1) making u rational simplifies a lot when N = 1, as it reduces to the question whether $Mz_1/z_1$ is rational.
+Using Hermite-Padé approximation together with the bounds derived in §5 gives an efficient and simple procedure in that context.